 I enclose introductory reading lists.
-If you offer a foreign text, you should ensure that you have read it before coming to Oxford.
-Please let me know (via the email address above) by the end of July which period of European and World History and which historical methods option you would like to offer.
+If you offer a foreign text, you should ensure that you have read it before coming up.
+Please let me know (via the email address above) by the end of July which period of British Isles History, European and World History and which historical methods option you would like to offer.